THE IRANIAN LANDS

 The plateau: the land to the east of the Zagros mountains is a plateau well above sea-level.

-The lowlands: to the west of the Zagros mountains are fertile lowlands (Iraq in the Persian language, once better known by its Greek name Mesopotamia -"the land in the middle of the rivers").
-These lowlands - no longer part of modern Iran - became the most important part of the territory of ancient Iran.
+The lowlands: to the west of the Zagros mountains are fertile lowlands (Iraq in the Persian language, once better known by their Greek name Mesopotamia -"the land in the middle of the rivers".)
+These lowlands - no longer part of modern Iran - became the most important part of the territory of ancient Iran, and have been a recurrent scene of conflict (most recently in the war between Iran and Iraq in the 1980s.

 The deserts: the central area of Iran is largely one of the hottest deserts on earth.